9 Essential Technical Writing Skills Every Writer Must Possess (2024)

 Before products reach the market, the system tester and the technical writer act as proxy users.
 They install, configure, run and troubleshoot the product as per the defined specifications.

-On the other hand, take the case of large-scale commercially deployed products such as security surveillance solution in a mall.
+On the other hand, large-scale commercially deployed products will have many different types of users reading its technical documentation.
+An example would be a security surveillance system at a department store.
 The target user for an installation manual is an installation engineer and the target user for a troubleshooting guide is a service technician.
 They might even belong to different service companies.